ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 In your new project - go into the settings tab

-View the default hardware tier and compute environment - ensure the environment is set to 'Domino-Workshop-Environment':
+View the default hardware tier and compute environment - ensure the environment is set to 'Domino-PowerGeneration-Workshop-Environment':

 <!-- ![image](readme_images/ProjectSettings.png) -->